---id=ID Mandatory.
-The numeric ID of the profile to copy
+id=ID Mandatory.
+The numeric ID of the profile to copy filters Optional.

---filters Optional.
 Include filters in the copy?

-When this option is not present the filters will NOT be copied.
+When this option is not present the filters will NOT be copied. description=DESC Optional.

--- Optional.
 Description for the new backup profile.
-Uses the old profile's description if not specified. description=DESCRIPTION
+Uses the old profile's description if not specified.
+RIPTION Optional.

-- -- Optional.
 Should the new backup profile have a one-click backup icon?
-Copies the old profile\'s quickicon=QUICKISON'ng if not specified. - -- Optional.
+Copies the old profile quickicon=QUICKIGON if not specified.
+Optional.
 The format for the response.
+Use JSON to get a JSON-parseable numeric ID of the new

-Use JSON to get a JSON-parseable numeric ID of the new format=FORMAT backup profile.
+-- Optional.
+The format for the response.
+Use JSON to get a JSON-parseable numeric ID of the new backup profile.
 Values: text, json